Information for Applicants

 - Completion of the ERAS application form

-- USMLE Transcript – please note Step 2 CS and CK must be taken prior to December 31st of the Match year
+- USMLE Transcript – due to the State of MA licensing requirements, Step 2 CS and CK must be taken prior to December 31st of the Match season

 - Medical school transcripts